xisnu/CNN-BLSTM-CTC/README.md

 # CNN-BLSTM-CTC
 ---
-Implementation of a CNN-BLSTM-CTC architecture used for *Online Handwriting Recognition*.
+A Tensorflow implementation of a CNN-BLSTM-CTC architecture used for *Online Handwriting Recognition*.
 This work is accepted under the title __"A Hybrid Model for End to End Online Handwriting Recognition"__ in the *14th IAPR International Conference on Document Analysis and Recognition, 2017*.

 Requirements
 ---